 - Even animals raised on small family farms endure many of these abuses, and all animals raised for food face a gruesome slaughter.

 - If you haven't yet, move away from eating meat, dairy, and eggs!

 - Leaflet!
-We can send you our brand new "You've Been Lied To" brochure to distribute on college campuses in your city.
+We can send you our "Have We Been Lied To?" brochures free of charge to distribute in your city.

 - Share our 10 Billion Lives video online with friends and family, or reach a wider audience by screening the video while tabling at a community event.
 The video challenges viewers to see for themselves the abuses inherent to animal agriculture before concluding with an opportunity to pledge to eat more vegan meals.
 We will even help you set up a "pay-per-view" event, where viewers are given $1 each to watch the 4-minute video like on our 10 Billion Lives Tour.
 For more information on how to host your own pay-per-view event, visit our Compassionate Activist Network website.